saschascherrer/jenkins-ci-example/README.md

 $ sudo docker run --rm -d --name petclinic --publish 9000:8080 d308d93fcbf9ee144ea84635093b324770c8ea6b164108c0b79812159095897e
 ```
 The image ID will likely differ on your system, so adapt the run command accordingly.

+## Use and modify.
+Feel free to use this example and expand on it.
+To change the repository, have a look in the `Jenkinsfile` and the
+`casc.yaml` file since both of them refer to the source repository.
+To change settings of Jenkins, the place to go is `casc.yaml`.
+To
+add additional plugins, edit the `plugins.txt`.
+To change the docker registry or the name of the exported docker
+image, you can replace the hardcoded values in the `Jenkinsfile`.

+## Note regarding `jenkins-pipeline`
+The contents of `jenkins-pipeline` are a copy of their respective
+files in the spring-petclinic repository.
+They are only included for
+completenes.
+The files are always taken from the spring-petclinic
+repository by Jenkins.